IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_supported_storage.md

 **Note:**

--   Newer microcode versions may also be compatible.
-When a newer microcode version becomes available, contact IBM Support to inquire whether the new microcode version is compatible with the current version of the CSI driver.
+- For the latest microcode storage support information, see the [Lifecycle and support matrix](https://www.ibm.com/docs/en/stg-block-csi-driver?topic=SSRQ8T/landing/csi_lifecycle_support_matrix.html).
 - The IBM Spectrum Virtualize Family and IBM SAN Volume Controller storage systems run the IBM Spectrum Virtualize software.
 In addition, IBM Spectrum Virtualize package is available as a deployable solution that can be run on any compatible hardware.